 Research interests

-She has also received the Rising Star Engagement Award by the British Academy, as part of which she organised the Urban Cultural Policy & Creativity Platform, a series of engagement events bringing together international cultural policymakers, scholars and practitioners.
+She was awarded the prestigious Urban Studies Foundation Postdoctoral Research Fellowship (2013-2016) in a global competition, to conduct research into urban governance, cultural policies and creative cities in the global South, working with Professor Andy Pratt at City, University of London.
+She also won the Rising Star Engagement Award by the British Academy (2016-2017), with which she organised the Urban Cultural Policy & Creativity Platform, a series of engagement events bringing together international cultural policymakers, European cultural development agencies, and scholars.

-Previously she worked as a Research Officer (2009-2011) at City, where she managed the Researching Cultural & Creative Industries in London (RCCIL) database, aimed at making research more accessible to policy-makers, academics and service-providers.
+Previously she was Research Officer (2009-2011) at City University, where she managed the Researching Cultural & Creative Industries in London database, making research more accessible to policy-makers, academics and service-providers.

-Dr Dinardi's research explores ways of connecting the formal domain of cultural policy making with the informal world of ordinary practices in the cultural sector.
-Focusing on both policy and grassroots cultural interventions in Buenos Aires & Rio de Janeiro, her project addresses existing limitations in the literature on creative cities by exploring alternative ways of understanding culture and creativity in contexts of urban segregation, social inequality, poor-quality public spaces and growing informal settlements.
+Cecilia's research explores ways of connecting the formal domain of cultural policy making with the informal world of ordinary practices in the cultural sector.
+Focusing on both policy and grassroots cultural interventions in Argentina and Brazil, her work explores alternative ways of understanding culture and creativity in contexts of urban segregation, social inequality, poor-quality public spaces and growing informal settlements.
 She is particularly interested in understanding the social and political dimensions of the cultural economy of informal settlements.

 Grants and awards